Making the Transition from Cash to Card

 I wanted to open a checking account, but there aren’t a lot of options for him beyond custodial savings accounts.
 I also didn’t want to open an account and have to close it later because of the naming and ownership.

-At our state credit union, J can open a regular account at 12 but we’re still two years away.
+At our state credit union, J can open a regular account at 13 but we’re still three years away.

 I’d been following Bill at FamZoo on Twitter for awhile.
 He has stellar tips for parents (having 5 kids of his own) on his other site, Family Finance Favs.